Inquest (charity)

-The director of the Inquest is Deborah Coles, who has worked for the charity since 1989.
+The director of Inquest is Deborah Coles, who has worked for the charity since 1989.
 She has been an independent expert adviser to numerous government committees and inquiries, is a regular media commentator, delivers conference papers nationally and internationally and has authored numerous articles and publications.

 The chair of the trustees, as of June 2016, is solicitor Daniel Machover, The poet Benjamin Zephaniah is the charity's patron; his cousin Mikey Powell died in 2003 after being detained by police, for which West Midlands Police issued an apology in 2013.

 Inquest are represented on the Ministerial Board on Deaths in Custody.

 Inquest's logo includes the words "truth, justice and accountability" and an image of a keyhole.

 Inquest Charitable Trust is a registered charity, number 1046650.

 Inquest's work

 History

 Inquest was founded in 1981 at a time of dissatisfaction with procedures for dealing with deaths in custody and at the hands of the police, and the failure of the official response to these deaths, in particular the deaths of Jimmy Kelly and Blair Peach.
 Both men died after being assaulted by police officers, and both of the inquests set up following their deaths denied their families access to relevant information.

 Following a sustained campaign by Inquest, Peach's family and supporters the internal investigation of the Metropolitan Police (known as the Cass Report) was published.
 This report found that Blair Peach had been killed by a police officer, and then other officers lied in order to prevent this being made public.

 Inquest's decades of work to improve the rights of bereaved people at inquests into contentious deaths led to the use of narrative conclusions at inquests and greater use of coroners’ reports to prevent future deaths.
 They used Article 2 of the European Convention on Human Rights to secure more wide-ranging inquests into deaths involving state bodies.